-Partial Agreement on Youth Card within Council of Europe
+Partial Agreement on Youth Mobility Through The Youth Card within Council of Europe

-21 Member States have so far joined the Partial Agreement: Andorra, Armenia, Austria, Azerbaijan, Croatia, Cyprus, Finland, Hungary, Ireland, Luxembourg, Malta, Moldova, Montenegro, The Netherlands, Portugal, San Marino, Serbia, Slovakia, Slovenia, Spain, Switzerland.
+21 CoE Member States contribute to this Partial Ageement to develop more effective policy and practice responses to youth mobility.
+The Members States who have joined the PA are: Andorra, Armenia, Austria, Azerbaijan, Croatia, Cyprus, Finland, Hungary, Ireland, Luxembourg, Malta, Moldova, Montenegro, The Netherlands, Portugal, San Marino, Serbia, Slovakia, Slovenia, Spain, Switzerland.

 Any member State of the Council of Europe and any State party to the European Cultural Convention may join the PA at any moment by making a declaration to this effect to the Secretary General.
-By joining the Partial Agreement on Youth Mobility the Youth Card, Member States are supporting a tool that brings Europe closer to young people - and brings young people closer to being active citizens of Europe.
+By joining the Partial Agreement on Youth Mobility the Youth Card, Member States are supporting a tool that has high levels of credibility with young people and can connect young people to innovative practice for youth mobility and active citizenship in Europe.

 For more information, please see the documents below or contact the EYCA office.